lue-bird/elm-keysset/README.md

     { flag : String, code : String, name : String }
 ```

-With a key and an aspect to check for matches, you can find the matching element
+With a key to compare against, you can find the matching element
 in `log n` time:

 ```elm